dzdidi/bian-docs/readme.md

 * handles single or multiple instances for a short or long life-span

 > For example, the Service Domain Customer Relationship Management applies the ‘management’ control pattern to instances of a ‘customer relationship’ (an intangible asset) for the duration of their relationship with the bank and it does so for every bank customer.

-Each Service Domain contains exactly 1 Asset. **Combination of Asset and Functional Patter creates Control Record**.

 **Function Patters** can also be represented with 1-to-1 mapping to Generic Artifacts (just a  more tech terms) which can be mapped to Behaviour Qualifiers (even more concrete items).
 Which are fine to devide in Qualifiers but they are out of BIAN scope.